ZachM89/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    DOM = Document Object Model.
+It is an object representation of the html elements of a webpage
 2. What is an event?
+    An event is anything that can happen on a webpage as a result of a user interaction.
+For example: clicking an element.
 3. What is an event listener?
+    An event listener is a function that tells the computer what to do when an event happens.
 4. Why would we convert a NodeList into an Array?
+    A NodeList cannot be iterated over in the same way an array can.
+It has the built in function forEach but to use other array functions, it must be converted into an array.
 5. What is a component?
+    A component is a piece of reusable code.
+It utilizes parameters that are passed in from the function call in order to be more dynamic and handle similar pieces of information in the same way.
 ### Git Set up

 * [x] Fork the project into your GitHub user account